ewfx/gaied-emerald/README.md

 ---

 ## 🎯 Introduction
-A brief overview of your project and its purpose.
+## A brief overview of your project and its purpose.
 Mention which problem statement are your attempting to solve.
 Keep it concise and engaging.
+Our project aims to streamline the processing of commercial banking lending service requests by leveraging Gen AI-driven automation and using an AI agent to perform the task of gatekeeping which facilitates faster and smooth orchestration of service request mails to the appropriate team members based on the request and sub request type classified by the model.
+Our agentic workflow has been built using latest tools and models, where the workflow sits on n8n consuming Llama 3.2 90B Vision (Preview) model for activities such as summarization and classification and LlamaParse for OCR/ parsing of the documents.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)